steveseguin/Companion-Ninja/iframe_enhanced.md

 ### Overview

 The VDO.Ninja IFRAME API provides access to all HTTP/WSS API commands through the `action` parameter.
-This means you can use any command from the [Companion API](https://github.com/bitfocus/companion-module-vdo-ninja) directly through the iframe's postMessage interface.
+This means you can use any command from the [HTTP/WSS API](https://github.com/steveseguin/Companion-Ninja) directly through the iframe's postMessage interface.

 ### Using HTTP/WSS API Commands via IFRAME